 FDP 490 Senior Study (2.2); 3 cr.
-Research in any special topic dealing with history of
+Research in any special topic dealing with history of architecture, furniture, antiques, textiles or costume design.
+Prerequisite: Senior Standing.

-The Degree of Bachelor of Arts In Performing Arts
+The Degree of Bachelor of Arts In Performing Arts Admission Requirements

 In addition to the University admission requirements, prospective candidates must complete the Foundation Studies with a 2.3/4.0 grade or above.
 In addition all major courses with a grade of less than C- must be repeated (see separate Foundation Studies description).
 All remedial courses, Math and/or English must be completed prior to entering the major courses.
 Students who fail to meet the above requirements will not be allowed to proceed to the degree courses in Performing Arts and other majors in the Departments of the Faculty of Architecture, Art & Design.